wandyezj/package/docs/notes.md

 npm looks first in the node_modules directory for the tool.
 Then it looks in the global installs before falling back to the path.

-In order to require that only the tools specified as part of the package be run it's important to use the specific path `./node_modules/.bin` https://github.com/npm/cli/issues/2638
+In order to require that only the tools specified as part of the package be run it's important to use the specific path `./node_modules/.bin` [See GitHub issue](https://github.com/npm/cli/issues/2638)

 Benefits: